RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>16</sup> The law and the prophets [were] until John: since that time the kingdom of God is preached, and every man presseth into it.
 <sup>17</sup> And it is easier for heaven and earth to pass, than one tittle of the law to fail.
 <sup>18</sup> Whosoever putteth away his wife, and marrieth another, committeth adultery: and whosoever marrieth her that is put away from [her] husband committeth adultery.
 <sup>19</sup>  There was a certain rich man, which was clothed in purple and fine linen, and fared sumptuously every day:
 <sup>20</sup> And there was a certain beggar named Lazarus, which was laid at his gate, full of sores,
 <sup>21</sup> And desiring to be fed with the crumbs which fell from the rich man’s table: moreover the dogs came and licked his sores.
 <sup>22</sup> And it came to pass, that the beggar died, and was carried by the angels into Abraham’s bosom: the rich man also died, and was buried;
 <sup>23</sup> And in hell he lift up his eyes, being in torments, and seeth Abraham afar off, and Lazarus in his bosom.
 <sup>24</sup> And he cried and said, Father Abraham, have mercy on me, and send Lazarus, that he may dip the tip of his finger in water, and cool my tongue; for I am tormented in this flame.
 <sup>25</sup> But Abraham said, Son, remember that thou in thy lifetime receivedst thy good things, and likewise Lazarus evil things: but now he is comforted, and thou art tormented.
-<sup>26</sup> And beside all this, between us and you there is a great gulf fixed: so that they which would pass from hence to you cannot ; neither can they pass to us, that [would come] from thence.
+<sup>26</sup> And beside all this, between us and you there is a great gulf fixed: so that they which would pass from hence to you cannot; neither can they pass to us, that [would come] from thence.
 <sup>27</sup> Then he said, I pray thee therefore, father, that thou wouldest send him to my father’s house:
 <sup>28</sup> For I have five brethren; that he may testify unto them, lest they also come into this place of torment.
 <sup>29</sup> Abraham saith unto him, They have Moses and the prophets; let them hear them.